 While on that 2015 trek, Fersch maintained a blog that friends, family and colleagues could access.
 The blog morphed into the self-published book, which became available in October 2016.
 It is praised in online reviews for being honest—and even raw.
 It carries some of the countless photos Fersch took with her phone along the trail.
 Details, as well as a video of her trip, are found on Fersch’s website, www.theresascamino.com/.

-Fersch, who lives with her husband, Brian, on a five-acre farm in Hollis, New Hampshire, grew up in Hagerstown, Maryland.
-She received an undergraduate degree in physiology from Shepherd University, a small liberal arts university in West Virginia, before pursuing an MBA at University of Maryland University College (UMUC).
-She works in project management for MITRE Corp., a federally funded research and development operation that grew out of the Massachusetts Institute of Technology laboratories in the late 1950s.
+Fersch, who lives with her husband, Brian, on a five-acre property in Hollis, New Hampshire, grew up in Hagerstown, Maryland.
+She received a Bachelor of Science in sociology from Shepherd University, a small liberal arts university in West Virginia, before pursuing an MBA at University of Maryland University College (UMUC).
+She works in project management for MITRE Corp., a federally funded research and development center that grew out of the Massachusetts Institute of Technology laboratories in the late 1950s.

 The Camino de Santiago trip was Fersch’s response to her husband’s seven-month trek along the Appalachian Trail.
 “Brian came home and told me that I should do something like it,” Fersch said.
 “But the Appalachian Trail didn’t call to me the same way it did to him.”

 After reading and research, she opted for the epic European trek that ends at a cathedral dedicated to St. James (or Santiago, in Spanish) in northwest Spain.

 Fersch went alone.
 She’d heard the trail—or camino—had a strong infrastructure: lots of little towns along the way with places to eat and sleep.
 She’d never been to France or Spain and she spoke no Spanish but she’d read that the trail drew many women hiking solo.